satuhyva/satuhyva.github.io/README.md

 # Courses completed

-I have completed the following computer science courses at University of Helsinki (since 2019):
+I have completed the following computer science courses at University of Helsinki (starting 2019):

 Course | Credits | Grade (scale 1-5)
 ------------ | ------------- | -------------